 9. Invest Time and Effort in Research

 The best way to get buy-in for your strategy is to involve your leadership team in its creation.
-Have them dig for and interpret the analytics, ask them to prepare competitor research, and present their findings to the team.
-This builds trust and gives them ownership of the strategy in a way that encourages real engagement and dedication.
+Have them dig into and interpret the analytics, prepare competitor research, and present their findings to the team.
+This builds trust and gives them ownership of the strategy, encouraging real engagement and dedication.
+When it comes to thinking about strategy vs tactics, leadership = Strategy, and your team will handle the tactics.
+Ownership is important.

 10. Measure Your Results and Adjust